 The bridge has two schedules, one for summer and one for winter.

 The summer schedule begins when daylight saving begins in October and will finish when daylight saving ends in April.

 - Summer weekdays: 8:45am to 4:00pm and 5:30pm to 7:00pm (excludes the 7:15 to 8:45am and 4:00 to 5:30pm peak traffic periods)

 - Winter weekdays: 8:45am to 4:00pm

 - After hours: Outside of normal manned opening hours the service will be an on-call opening service.
 Skippers are encouraged to make a booking to avoid waiting.

 During normal hours we would have a target response time of 5 minutes for the bridge to be opened from the time that a skipper makes their request.

 After hours the on-call will have a target response time of 30 minutes for the bridge to be opened from the time that they make their request.
 Where a booking is made, the target response time shall be within 5 minutes of the time of their booking (subject to the vessel arriving on time).

 Preference to incoming / outgoing vessels varies daily and preference will be indicated by Bridge Control.

-Wait for permission from Bridge Control on VHF 64 before proceeding and watch for GO instruction on the signage.
+Wait for permission from Bridge Control before proceeding and watch for GO instruction on the signage.